Tameness in generalized metric structures: Galois types in -AECs.

-\begin{remark} As mentioned in the introduction, it is more usual (see e.g. \cite{hirhyt}, \cite{Za11}, \cite{boneyzam}) to invoke a large, highly saturated {\it monster model} $\mathbb M$, to identify types over a model $M\in\ck$ with orbits in $\mathbb M$ under automorphisms fixing $M$, and to compute the distance between types $p_i=\gatp(a_i/f_1)$ over $M$, $i=0,1$, as the Hausdorff distance between the corresponding orbits:
+\begin{remark} As mentioned in the introduction, it is more usual (see e.g. \cite{hirhyt}, \cite{Za11}, \cite{boneyzam}) to invoke a large, highly saturated {\it monster model} $\mathbb M$ which contains all relevant structures, to identify types over $M\in\ck$ with orbits in $\mathbb M$ under automorphisms fixing $M$, and to compute the distance between types $p_i=\gatp(a_i/f_1)$ over $M$, $i=0,1$, as the Hausdorff distance between the corresponding orbits:

-It is easy to verify that these two notions of distance coincide.
-We will have need of both in the course of our argument.\end{remark}
+As mentioned after Definition~\ref{defAP}, AP and JEP---which we assume---are sufficient to guarantee the existence of such a model.
+This perspective dramatically simplifies computational matters, and precisely matches the distance notion defined above.
+From this perspective, we may speak of the realization of a type $p$ by an element $a\in\mathbb M$, which we denote $a\models p$, meaning, in particular, that $(i_M,a)\models p$, where $i_M:M\to \mathbb M$ is the inclusion.\end{remark}

-The following property is reminiscent of \cite[3.2]{hirhyt}.
-We include the proof here for the sake of completeness, and because we must now work with the way below relation, $\ll$, rather than simple inequality.
-For the remainder of this section, we abbreviate $d_\monster$ as $d$.
+The following property is reminiscent of \cite[3.2]{hirhyt}, insofar as it shows that proximity of types is witnessed by their realizations.
+We include the proof here for the sake of completeness, and because we must now work with the totally above relation, $\gg$, rather than simple inequality.